btrask/stronglink/SECURITY.md

 **Security documentation**
 Security issues are documented outside of the source code (here and using GitHub issues) in order to make basic security/trust analysis possible without full audits for busy, unpaid experts or even non-programmers.

+**Parsing**
+[Per djb](http://cr.yp.to/qmail/guarantee.html), "don't parse."
+Unfortunately, StrongLink is intended to be practical so it contains a long list of parsers:

+- HTTP (library: http\_parser)
+- SSL/TLS (library: LibreSSL)
+- Multipart forms (library: multipart-parser-c)
+- Query strings and URL-encoded forms (custom parser)
+- JSON (library: yajl)
+- Markdown (libraries: cmark, commonmark.js)
+- User queries (custom parser, hardened)
+- `Content-Type` header (custom parser)
+- `Content-Disposition` header (custom parser)
+- Full-text input (library: fts3)

+The most obvious attack vector is user queries, which is a custom parser but has been somewhat hardened.
+All of the custom parsers probably have bugs.
+More testing, including fuzz-testing, is necessary.

 Low stakes bug bounty program
 -----------------------------